 The Department of Psychology does not have a terminal Masters degree program.
 However, the Division of the Social Sciences offers two Masters degrees that may be of interest to prospective psychology students.
 In lieu of an MA in Psychology offered by the Department, the Master of Arts Program in the Social Sciences (MAPSS) allows for a concentration in psychology.
-New in 2016, the MA in Computational Social Science provides the ability to tailor your coursework to your academic or professional interest.
+The MA in Computational Social Science provides the ability to tailor your coursework to your academic or professional interest.
 Students interested in psychology, for example, may take 3 courses in mathematical and statistical methods for neuroscience.

 More about our MA Programs